 INSTRUCTIONS HOW TO MAKE POTATO BREAD

-Step 4: When the dough has doubled in size, grease two 9 x 5 inch loaf pans.
-Punch the dough down, and divide it in half.
+Step 4: When the dough has doubled in size, grease two 9 x 5-inch loaf pans.
+Punch the dough down and divide it in half.
 On a lightly floured surface, form into two loaves.
 Place them seam-side down in the pans.
 Cover with plastic wrap and let the dough rise again at room temperature until almost doubled in size.

 *Note: Yeast wants a warm environment.
 If you’re making fresh hot potatoes for this recipe, add the ingredients in the order listed (the butter, buttermilk, and eggs will help cool the hot potatoes, so they do not kill the yeast).
 If you are using leftover mashed potatoes, warm the potatoes or the buttermilk first so that your mixture will be warm enough to activate the yeast.

-POTATO BREAD RECIPE TIPS
+BREAD WITH POTATO RECIPE TIPS

 If you have leftover mashed potatoes, you can use them for potato bread.
 This recipe calls for 2 potatoes, so the equivalent would be about 1 cup of mashed potatoes.